TheBarronInDecline/FinalAssingment_WebScraping/README.md

 # FinalAssingment_WebScraping
-my final assignment of the "Python Project for Data Science"
+My final assignment of the "Python Project for Data Science"